-Amou Haji of Dejgah, Iran claims that cleanliness causes illness and that his avoidance of bathing is the reason he's managed to live to nearly 90 without any major health problems.
+Amou Haji of Dejgah, Iran claimed that cleanliness causes illness and that his avoidance of bathing was the reason he managed to live to 94 without any major health problems.

-He’s known on the internet as the dirtiest man alive.
-But to Amou Haji of Dejgah, Iran, this is not a negative thing.
+He was widely known as the dirtiest man alive.
+But to Amou Haji of Dejgah, Iran, that was never a bad thing.

-For the record, Haji, who is 87 years old, has not bathed in almost seven decades.
+Before he died at the ripe old age of 94 in October 2022, he hadn’t bathed for almost seven decades, aside from one wash just a few months before his death.
 However, it’s hard to pin down the exact reason why.
-According to Times Now News, some locals think that he is scared of water.
-Others say he simply believes that cleanliness brings illness, and he remains dirty in the pursuit of a healthier lifestyle.
+According to Times Now News, some locals think that he was scared of water.
+Others say he simply believed that cleanliness brings illness, and he remained dirty in the pursuit of a healthier lifestyle.

-Almost all insist Haji endured some sort of adolescent trauma that caused him to seek a life of isolation.
-ZME Science reports that as a young man, he fell in love with a woman who rejected him.
+Almost everyone insisted that Haji endured some sort of adolescent trauma that caused him to seek a life of isolation.
+ZME Science reported that as a young man, he fell in love with a woman who rejected him.

-Whatever the true reason for his uncleanliness, it seems to suit Haji just fine — as do his myriad of other quirks that many of us would find completely revolting.
+Whatever the true reason for his uncleanliness, it seemed to suit Haji just fine — as did his myriad of other quirks that many of us would find completely revolting.

 Amou Haji’s Stomach-Churning Diet

-Amou Haji reportedly subsists on a diet that is largely made up of roadkill.
-He claims that his favorite food is rotten porcupine meat.
+Amou Haji reportedly subsisted on a diet that was largely made up of roadkill.
+He claimed that his favorite food was rotten porcupine meat.

-It’s not that he doesn’t have access to fresh food — he just genuinely dislikes it.
-Haji allegedly becomes upset when villagers try to bring him home-cooked meals and clean water.
+It’s not that he didn’t have access to fresh food — he just genuinely disliked it.
+Haji allegedly became upset when villagers tried to bring him home-cooked meals and clean water.

-But though he rejects fresh water, he still stays hydrated, drinking a gallon of liquid every day.
-He collects his water from puddles and sips it from a rusty oil tin.
+But though he rejected fresh water, he still stayed hydrated, drinking a gallon of liquid every day.
+He collected his water from puddles and sipped it from a rusty oil tin.

-When not eating or drinking, Haji enjoys his favorite pastimes — like smoking animal feces from his pipe.
-When there’s no dung around, he’ll settle for tobacco cigarettes, and he’s been known to smoke up to five of them at a time.
+When not eating or drinking, Haji enjoyed his favorite pastimes — like smoking animal feces from his pipe.
+When there was no dung around, he’d settle for tobacco cigarettes, and he was known to smoke up to five of them at a time.

 The Bizarre Lifestyle Choices Of The World’s Dirtiest Man

-Though Haji occasionally receives gifts of food and cigarettes from local residents, he prefers to keep to himself.
-He lives just outside the tiny village of Dejgah, and his favorite sleeping spot is a hole in the ground.
+Though Haji occasionally received gifts of food and cigarettes from local residents, he preferred to keep to himself.
+He lived just outside the tiny village of Dejgah, and his favorite sleeping spot was a hole in the ground.

-Several years ago, a group of friendly citizens built him an open brick hut to sleep in when it’s wet or cold outside.
-In addition to the shack, he manages to keep warm during the cooler months by wearing an old war helmet and layering the few rags of clothing he owns.
+Several years ago, a group of friendly citizens built him an open brick hut to sleep in when it was wet or cold outside.
+In addition to the shack, he managed to keep warm during the cooler months by wearing an old war helmet and layering the few rags of clothing he owned.

-Amou Haji may not bathe, but he still cares about how he looks.
-He trims his hair and beard by burning them to the desired length with an open flame, and he uses random car mirrors to occasionally check his reflection.
+Amou Haji may not have bathed, but he still cared about how he looked.
+He trimmed his hair and beard by burning them to the desired length with an open flame, and he used random car mirrors to occasionally check his reflection.

-However, while he apparently enjoys living in isolation, he does seemingly get lonely at times.
-Haji has had some understandable troubles when it comes to meeting people, but he has reportedly said that he’d love to find a wife.
+However, while he apparently enjoyed living in isolation, he did seemingly get lonely at times.
+Haji had some understandable troubles when it came to meeting people, but he reportedly said that he would have loved to have found a wife.

-According to LADbible, Haji’s hobbies include keeping up with politics and discussing the wars he has the most knowledge of — the French and Russian Revolutions.
-The local governor has even said that Haji is pleasant to converse with despite his appearance, and he’s condemned troublemakers who verbally belittle and throw stones at the hermit.
+According to LADbible, Haji’s hobbies included keeping up with politics and discussing the wars he had the most knowledge of — the French and Russian Revolutions.
+The local governor even said that Haji was pleasant to converse with despite his appearance, and he condemned troublemakers who verbally belittled and threw stones at the hermit.

-Haji seems to be used to the harassment, however, as he’s been dealing with it for nearly 70 years.
+Haji seemed to get used to the harassment, however, as he dealt with it for nearly 70 years.

 Amou Haji’s Shockingly Flourishing Health

-For someone who hasn’t bathed since the 1950s, Amou Haji is surprisingly healthy.
-Local doctors who have run tests on him are stunned that the 87-year-old man can maintain his unhygienic lifestyle.
+For someone who hadn’t bathed since the 1950s, Amou Haji was surprisingly healthy all his life.
+Local doctors who ran tests on him were stunned that the 94-year-old man could maintain his unhygienic lifestyle.

 According to PopCrush, an associate professor of parasitology from the school of public health in Tehran named Dr. Gholamreza Mowlavi once ran some tests on Haji to determine if he had any illnesses that needed to be treated.

-After testing for everything from hepatitis to AIDS, Mowlavi concluded that Amou Haji is in very good health.
-In fact, he only has one ailment — trichinosis, a parasite infection caused by eating raw or undercooked meat.
-Thankfully, Haji doesn’t seem to exhibit any life-threatening symptoms.
+After testing for everything from hepatitis to AIDS, Mowlavi concluded that Amou Haji was in very good health.
+In fact, he only had one ailment — trichinosis, a parasite infection caused by eating raw or undercooked meat.
+Thankfully, Haji didn’t seem to exhibit any life-threatening symptoms.

-Dr. Mowlavi also noted that Haji likely has a solid immune system after almost seven decades without a bath.
-Perhaps the world’s dirtiest man is onto something, after all.
+Dr. Mowlavi also noted that Haji likely had a solid immune system after almost seven decades without a bath.
+In eschewing conventional hygiene, perhaps the world’s dirtiest man was onto something, after all.